michaels011235/weatherstation-server/README.md

 ### Prequisites:

-- yarn - for the server.
+- `npm` - for the server.

 - pipenv - just in case you want to test the server.

 ### Server.

-- The following works for a plain Ubuntu 18.04 (at least as of July 2019).
+- The following works for a plain Ubuntu 20.04 (at least as of June 2021).

 - The following steps take place in a terminal.
 Open a terminal emulator.